shellspec/shellspec/README.md

 See more info: [ShellSpec CLI](docs/cli.md)

-NOTE: ShellSpec CLI ignores shebang except in some cases and runs specfiles with Shell running ShellSpec (Normally `/bin/sh`).
+NOTE: ShellSpec CLI ignores shebang except in some cases and runs specfiles with the shell running `shellspec` (normally `/bin/sh`).
-For example, if you want to run specfiles in bash, specify the `-s` (`--shell`) option or add the option to `.shellspec`.
+For example, if you want to run specfiles in bash, specify the `-s` (`--shell`) option or add the option to `.shellspec` file.

 ```console
 $ shellspec -h